How we help

-Pre-FeasIbility Studies
+Pre-Feasibility Studies

 We can’t overstate the importance of solid cross-functional preparation work at the earliest stage of project development.
 Reliable information on a wide range of complex issues affecting a potential future wave park is key to aligning expectations, evaluating options and entering constructive dialogue with all stakeholders.